Browse through hundreds of SETU student and graduate stories on our student stories news section or under Stories on the relevant course page

 I wanted to study B.A.
-(Hons.) in Criminal Justice Studies at WIT because:
+(Hons.) in Criminal Justice Studies at SETU because:

-Some of the highlights of my college experience at WIT include:
+Some of the highlights of my college experience at SETU include:

 Making new friends for life who I never would have met if it were not for our choice of course.
 Taking part in the P2P programme for 2 years.
 Representing the class as a class rep in the final year of the course.